Pranith1Kumar/Devops_shelf/Beginner/todo-app/README.md

-# Devops_self
-This repositry consists of all devops projects from scratch in detail with step by step guide.

 ## Project Overview
 You will create a simple To-Do List API, containerize it using Docker, and push the code to a GitHub repository.